Harshal-Bhalerao/Harshal-Bhalerao.github.io/README.md

 ## FAQs
 ### Why use Markdown or other lightweight markup options?
 In *Modern Technical Writing*, **Andrew Etter** has mentioned the following key points
-- Markdown is stored in pure text format
+- Markdown is stored in pure text format.
 - It is simple to understand and it is used professionally by most for documentations.
-Thus, it has great documentations online and good community which can help solve any issues.
+Thus, it has great documentations online and good community which can help solve any issue.
-- Works well with other Version Control options
+- Works well with other Version Control options.
 - Can be written in any text editor or even GitHub.

 ### How to make title from `_config.yml` file to show up as heading on your `index.md`?